pdavinunes/pdavinunes/README.md

 I'm developer at QuickData S/A, working mainly with Node.js, Flutter and AWS.

- - 📌 Skills: NodeJS, Flutter, TypeScript, VueJS
+ - 📌 Skills: Node.js, Flutter, TypeScript, VueJS
  - 🎯 Focus in Back-end and Mobile
  - 📚 Currently learning about serverless architectures
  - 👨🏽‍💻 Goal: Always be better than i was yesterday